decentral1se/hdyndns/README.md

 subdomains = foo,bar
 ```

-This configuration makes sure to keep `mysite.com` and the subdomains up to
-date.

 Finally, add it your root crontab (`sudo crontab -e`) to run it every 15 minutes:

 ```bash